View Arthur Batson's Obituary on Observer-Reporter.com and share memories

 He went on to work for AT&T for 32 years, retiring in 2000.

-On August 3, 1985, in Washington, he married Anna Baraniw, who survives.
+On August 3, 1985, in Washington, he married Anna Baraniw.
+Mrs. Batson survives.

 Also surviving are four sons, Arthur J. Batson of Atlanta, Ga., Richard A. (Amy) Batson of Washington, Michael J. (Ida) Batson of Indiana and Charles A. (Stacy) Batson of Washington; a brother, Ed (Michelle) Batson of Tucker, Ga.; and four grandchildren, Joshua, Brianna, A.J. and Angela Batson.